 Install the necessary components of Shake and Shake Qmaster on the Xserve and on the client (user) computers.
-Keep in mind that the Xserve will act as a service node and a cluster controller, as well as an administrator computer, so it needs the Services Tools and the Admin Tools installed.
+Keep in mind that the Xserve will act as a service node and a cluster controller, as well as an administrator computer.